yorkmuseumstrust/digital/docs/support/get-razorblue-pw.md

 Please set it up and capture the password securely.

-If you forget your password, you can phone or email Razorblue instead.
+If you forget your password, you can phone or email Razorblue directly for IT Support.

+You can request a new password from: digital@ymt.org.uk